Game intel

 Ultimate Guide Strategy Guide + Weekly Pro Tips

-The best sanctuary timing is usually later than you think.
-Hold the first one until one of three things happens: elite pressure starts forcing potion use on cooldown, your normal defensive rotation no longer resets cleanly between waves, or the screen state stops giving you safe reposition windows.
-Those are signs the run has moved from “busy” to “unstable.”
-That is where a sanctuary gains real value.
+The best shrine timing is usually later than you think.
+Hold the first one until one of three things happens: elite pressure forces potion use on cooldown, your normal defensive rotation no longer resets cleanly between waves, or the screen stops giving you safe reposition windows.
+Those are the signs the run has moved from “busy” to “unstable,” and that is where a shrine earns its value.

-The same logic applies to your class cooldowns and consumables.
-Do not stack everything to solve a medium threat if the run still has room to spike much harder.
+The same logic applies to class cooldowns and consumables.
+Do not stack everything to solve a medium threat when the run can still spike much harder.
 In a mode built around escalation, overreacting early is the most common resource mistake.

-A useful practical rhythm is this: handle early waves with baseline rotation only, use one major defensive layer before you touch a sanctuary, and only commit the sanctuary when your ordinary tools are no longer enough to recover control.
-That keeps the run from turning into a slow panic spiral.
+A clean rhythm: handle early waves with your baseline rotation, pop one major defensive layer before you touch a shrine, and only commit the shrine when your ordinary tools can no longer recover control.
+That keeps the run out of a slow panic spiral.

-If you keep dying earlier than expected, the fix is usually not “play more aggressively.”
-It is almost always one of these three adjustments: add more reliable defense, improve movement and crowd control, or delay your limited-resource usage so the later waves do not hit you with nothing left in reserve.
+If you keep dying earlier than expected, the fix is rarely “play more aggressively.”
+It is almost always one of three adjustments: add more reliable defense, improve movement and crowd control, or delay your limited-resource usage so the later waves do not hit you with nothing in reserve.

-Resonant Hatred is Diablo IV’s rare, post-campaign survival challenge: unlock it with Echo Trace, expect escalating hatred-themed waves, treat sanctuaries like emergency tools instead of freebies, and build for stability rather than burst vanity.
-If you go in understanding that it is an endurance test with high-end loot upside, the mode makes sense immediately.
-If you go in expecting another casual dungeon clear, it usually ends fast.
+Echoing Hatred is Diablo IV’s rare Lord of Hatred survival challenge: farm a Trace of Echoes, open the mode through Temis at the Sightless Eye, expect escalating Mephisto-themed waves, treat shrines like emergency tools instead of freebies, and build for stability over burst vanity.
+Go in understanding it as an endurance test with high-end loot upside and it makes sense immediately.
+Go in expecting another casual dungeon clear and it ends fast.